INRIA/scikit-learn-mooc/slides/ml_concepts.md

 --

-Trying out this strategy on the data we have, the census, *what error rate do we expect?*
+Trying out this strategy on individuals picked from the data we have (the census) **what error rate do we expect?**

 ???

-If we try this strategy on the data we have, the census, what error rate do we expect?
+If we tried this on individuals from the data we have, what error rate do we expect?

 --